hashicorp/vscode-terraform/README.md

 ![](docs/module_providers.png)

-### Terraform Search

-The extension provides support for Terraform Search files (.tfquery.hcl), offering a rich editing experience for creating and maintaining Terraform Search queries.
-Terraform Search allows you to query your infrastructure as code to find resources, data, and other elements across your Terraform configurations.

-Key features for Terraform Search files include:
-- Syntax highlighting for .tfquery.hcl files
-- Code completion for Terraform Search blocks and attributes
-- Hover information for Terraform Search constructs
-- Diagnostics and validation for Terraform Search queries
-- Formatting support for Terraform Search files

-This provides a seamless experience when working with Terraform Search queries alongside your standard Terraform configurations.

 ### Terraform MCP Server Integration

 The extension registers the [Terraform MCP Server](https://github.com/hashicorp/terraform-mcp-server), which provides advanced AI assistance capabilities for Terraform development through the Model Context Protocol (MCP).
 For a complete list of features and capabilities, please refer to the [official](https://github.com/hashicorp/terraform-mcp-server) Terraform MCP Server documentation.